 Larger organizations use a computerized system, while smaller ones use a manual system.

 Food and beverage orders of guests are recorded in many ways in foodservice sectors depending on the size and the policy of the establishment.

-Whatever may be the billing methods adopted in food and beverage service, it should ensure good control as employees in foodservice operations deal with the two most important things in the first hotel food and the second is cash.
+Whatever may be the billing methods adopted in food and beverage service, they should ensure good control as employees in foodservice operations deal with the two most important things in the first hotel food and the second is cash.
 Both of these will tempt the dishonest staff to indulge in fraud.

 Employees may be tempted to lay hands on the food meant for sales and takeaway cash if a strict control system is not implemented.

-This can be understood from an example of sitting two eateries following two different methods of order taking.
+This can be understood from an example of sitting at two eateries following two different methods of order taking.
 Eatery A is very simple and located on a wayside and it sells tea, coffee, biscuits, and five varieties of savories that are made every day.